marcoalopez/chemical_age_script/README.md

 ## Getting started

-The script requires [Python](https://www.python.org/) 2.7.x/3.4.x or higher installed in the system.
+The script requires [Python](https://www.python.org/) 2.7.x/3.x.
 Also, from version 1.1 onwards it requires Numpy, Scipy, and Matplotlib scientific packages.
 See an example [here](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md) for installing Python in different operating systems.

-Once you open and run the script (Fig 1), for estimating individual ages you need to write in the shell:
+Once you open and run the script (Fig 1) and for estimating individual ages you need to write in the shell/console :

 ```python
 >>> find_chemage(64586, 2519, 1626)